 A few final words

 We hope you've enjoyed this article series about the three critical success factors that can help your organization reach its North Star – the long-term vision of your organization – without losing direction or risking its business along the way.
-Considering the era in which we currently operate
+Considering the era in which we currently operate, focusing on a North Star seems timely, relevant, and necessary.

 About the Author